We offer equivalency tests if you don’t have the required GCSE grade to apply for our courses.

 Section B:Writing (1 hour)

 Candidates choose just one task from this section.
 There will be non-fiction and fiction choices .
 You will be required to complete an extended piece of writing; we recommend you write about 2 sides of A4.
 You will have 1 hour to choose, plan, write and edit the task.
-We strongly recommend that candidates plan before beginning the main task and leave at least 10 minutes for proof-reading and editing.
+We strongly recommend that candidates make a plan before beginning the main task and leave at least 10 minutes for proof-reading and editing.

 The tests are not GCSEs